abelectronicsuk/ABElectronics_Python_Libraries/ADCPi/README.md

 ```
 set_pga(gain)
 ```
-Set the gain of the PDA on the chip
+Set the gain of the PGA on the chip
 **Parameters:** gain -  1, 2, 4, 8
 **Returns:** null